AbH1-N/mental-health-treatment-predictor/README.md

-# Mental Health Treatment Predictor
+# Work Place Mental Health Risk Predictor - Clinical Population Analytics

 A machine learning project that predicts whether a tech industry worker is likely to seek mental health treatment, based on workplace